Kanharajput/DjangoModels/README.md

 - we can also create this object from models and set name as we want rather then just book_set, using related_name
 - then we can directly check the data related to author jk by just typing jk.books.all()
 - but there is a condition we have to get the entry in jk by get only not by filter or index, then only it work

+TO RELATE BOOKS WITH AUTHOR THROUGH ADMIN PANEL
+- enter books and author entries
+- in books entering form their is an option to select author
+- all entries of author table are listed their simple select one author to relate it with the book.